graemerocher/micronaut-oraclecloud-workshop/lab_gettingstarted/lab_gettingstarted.md

 * `src/main/java` - This directory contains your Java source code
 * `src/main/resources` - The resources directory contains application configuration
 * `src/main/resources/application.yml` - A Micronaut application can be configured using YAML, properties files, JSON and many other means.
 The default is `application.yml` where you can find your application configuration.
-* `src/main/resources/logback.xml` - By default Micronaut using [logback](http://logback.qos.ch) for logging configuration.
+* `src/main/resources/logback.xml` - By default Micronaut uses [logback](http://logback.qos.ch) for logging.
 The `logback.xml` file defines your logging configuration.
 * `build.gradle` or `pom.xml` - Depending which build tool you chose you will either have a `build.gradle` for the [Gradle build tool](https://gradle.org) or `pom.xml` for the [Maven build tool](https://maven.apache.org) which defines your application build file.

 ## Running the Application
-A Micronaut application can be run using the `Application` class that features a `main` method that can be executed.
+You can run a Micronaut application using the `Application` class which features an executable `main` method.
 A simple `Application` class looks like the following:

 ```java
 package com.example;